colabottles/toddl/posts/a-month-at-knowbility.md

 ### Where do I go from here?

 One month in and I couldn't be any happier.
-My short-term goal is rech the 6-month mark and get good feedback and remarks from the team and the company.
+My short-term goal is reach the 6-month mark and get good feedback and remarks from the team and the company.
 I've **finally** broken into the accessibility space twenty-two years and over 2,200 resumes later, after my professional journey started in 1999.
 Forty-one years after I first touched a computer and knew this is what I wanted to do for a living in some capacity in 1980 at age nine.

 Long-term?
 I am trying not to think that far down the road because the landscape of employment can change in the blink of an eye in tech.
 I hope that I am with Knowbility for awhile.
 I said I'd like to close out my career in tech here, I hope I can, if I can't then I hope I can continue on in the accessibility space and who knows where or when or if that will happen.